christopher-holt/Analysis_of_TCGABiolinks_Data/README.md

 Analysis1_1.R - This will perform the same action as Analysis1.R except that it will look at the whole cancer, not specific sites

+Analysis1_2.R - This script will calculate the frequencies of Genes in each population and write out a tab delim file

+Analysis1_3.R - This script will perform the same analysis as Analysis1_1.R except that it will focus only on stage I cancers

+Analysis1_4.R - This script will calculate the number of mutations for each age and look for a relation

 ##### Race Data
 functions2.R - Script that creates functions used in Analysis2.R